FindMySchool LogoFindMySchool

 The House system—comprising four houses named after historical figures and locations connected to the school—provides the social glue.
 Inter-house competitions are intense, covering everything from rugby and netball to public speaking and music.
 This structure ensures that in a large school, no child is anonymous.

-Academic outcomes at Ripley are exceptional, confirming its reputation as a premier state school in the North West.
-The 2024 results demonstrate consistency across the ability range, with students making progress significantly above the national average.
+Academic outcomes at Ripley remain strong, confirming its reputation as a leading state school in the North West.
+The 2024-25 / 2025 dataset demonstrates consistency across the ability range, with students making progress significantly above the national average.

 The school’s Progress 8 score of +0.6 indicates that, on average, students achieve more than half a grade higher in every subject compared to their peers nationally.
 This places Ripley in the top tier of schools in England for value-added performance.
-In raw attainment, the school ranks 1,289th in England, placing it in the top 30% of schools nationally ("national typical" band for attainment), but the progress measure reveals the true strength of the teaching.
+In the current FindMySchool GCSE rankings, the school is 1,750th out of 3,895 for academic performance and 966th out of 3,688 overall, so the progress measure remains the clearest strength in the data.

 The Sixth Form is a large and successful entity in its own right, drawing students from across the district.
-In 2024, nearly half of all A-level grades (47.1%) were A*-B. The grade profile shows 5.2% at A* and 17.4% at A. Ranked 1,267th in England for A-level outcomes, the Sixth Form performs in line with the national typical band, but consistently sends high numbers of students to competitive universities.
+In 2025, 50% of A-level grades were A*-B, with 20% at A* or A. Ranked 892nd in England and 3rd in Lancaster for A-level outcomes, the Sixth Form performs above the middle of the national distribution and continues to support students aiming for competitive university routes.

 England ranks and key metrics (where available)